 As we all know, one extraordinary thing about the Java ecosystem(JVM) is that we write our Java code once, and we can run it fundamentally on any other operating system.
 But there is a condition that you didn’t compile your code with a newer Java version than your target JVM’s versions.
 Otherwise, you will face java.lang.UnsupportedClassVersionError at runtime.

 Moreover, particularly frameworks such as Spring Boot are well recognized and provide great help in building Microservices.
 Spring Boot provides you embedded servers such as Tomcat, Jetty, Undertow.
 It helps you to build .jar files very easily with an embedded web server and you can run it anywhere straight away.
 You don’t need to set up any server separately to run the application.
 No matter, if you are developing application for configuration, security, REST API, Batch Processing, mobile or even Big Data, there is a Spring Boot Project for you to make development easier & faster.

 What is Spring Boot Microservices?

-Generally, we use the term Spring Boot Microservices where we develop a Microservices based application using Java.
+Generally, we use the term Spring Boot Microservices where we develop a Microservices based application using Java Spring Boot.
 Spring Boot in nothing but a framework to develop a ready to run application in Java.
-Moreover, Spring Boot framework also supports to develop Microservices in Java.
-Furthermore, we have a variety of starters in Spring Boot that help us to easily develop a microservices based application.
+Moreover, Spring Boot framework offers an easy assistance to develop Microservices in Java.
+Moreover, we have a variety of starters in Spring Boot that help us to easily develop a microservices based application.
 Hence, When we develop microservice based applications using Spring Boot, we collectively call it Spring Boot Microservices.